Heart Failure and Secondary Hyperaldosteronism Diagnosis and Documentation

 Please ensure you are using the web-browser Chrome and disable any pop-up blocking software.
 Click here for information on how to enable pop-ups.

-This activity is designed to meet the educational needs of physicians, coders and other health care professionals interested in the care of individuals with heart failure.
+This activity is designed to meet the educational needs of nurses, physicians and other health care professionals interested in the care of individuals with heart failure and secondary hyperaldosteronism.